dreamcatcher-tech/jest-ai/README.md

 1. app on constantly without restarts - no need to ever leave it
 2. put up in a web version with added edit and button abilities
 3. connect to solidity contract so can take in money for packets

+log dumping to disk
+say what files got loaded in book, one per match make a chat load up that is preloaded and run using the appraiser If add a user prompt at the end of boot, api will be called